Saving money on a holiday – Is that even possible??

 10) Mix it Up

 But if you really want to stay at a particular safari camp but your safari budget doesn’t run to that calibre of lodge throughout, make a conscious decision to mix it up.
 Splash out for a few nights and then go for a more rustic tented camp for example.
-The ONLY thing we ask is that you remember that this was your strategy and embrace the differences, Relish the simplicity and don’t spend your safari complaining that the less expensive camps don’t include premium wines in their prices!
+The ONLY thing we ask is that you remember that this was your strategy and embrace the differences, Relish the simplicity, and don’t spend your safari complaining that the less expensive camps don’t include premium wines in their prices!

-How much does a South Africa safari cost ? – South Africa is a tricky one to estimate as there are many different ways to travel within the country…
+South Africa is a tricky one to estimate as there are many different ways to travel within the country…

-Safari Pricing – this gives an overview of safari prices by country along with reasons why the costs differ
+This gives an overview of safari prices by country along with reasons why the costs differ

-What does a Botswana safari cost? – quick answer, more than you’d like…
+Quick answer, more than you’d like…